thosgood/this-weeks-finds/markdown/1-50/week041.md

 black hole entropy... but really, there is a lot that nobody understands about all these connections!

-In any event, Rovelli was prompted to use thermodynamics to DEFINE time in quantum gravity as follows.
+In any event, Rovelli was prompted to use thermodynamics to **define** time in quantum gravity as follows.
 Given a mixed state with density matrix
 $D$, *find* some operator $H$ such that $D$ is the Gibbs state $\exp(-H/kT)$.
 In lots of cases this isn't hard; it basically amounts to
 $$H = -kT \ln D$$